morningspace/lab-instana/README.md

-**NOTE: This project is archived in favor of its [new home](https://github.com/instana/lab-self-hosting-k8s/) at Instana.
+**NOTE:This project is archived in favor of its [new home](https://github.com/instana/lab-self-hosting-k8s/) at Instana.
 Have fun with playing and contributing there!**

 # The Opinionated Sandbox for Self-hosted Instana on Kubernetes